hoanhan101/dotfiles/README.md

 - [x] Powerline font error
 - [ ] vim config in tmux is not up-to-date (buffer error)
+- [ ] time is out of sync in Docker container

 ## Table of Contents